 On Monday Apple

-to lease more than 17,000 iBook laptop computers to the Cobb County, Ga. school district.
+announced an agreement to lease more than 17,000 iBook laptop computers to the Cobb County, Ga. school district.
 Heralded as the largest ever “one to one” computing initative, Apple’s deal could net as many as 63,000 iBooks if it’s successful.
 It’s part of Cobb County’s “Power to Learn” program.

 The iBooks will be distributed to all teachers in Cobb County’s public schools, from pre-K through 12th grade, over the summer.
 Sometime after the 2005-2006 academic year begins, more than 8,000 Cobb County high school students at four “demonstration site” schools will also get the new systems.
 Authorities at each school will be able to decide if students can bring iBooks home with them.